codr7/whirlog/README.md

 Any second now...

 ### Records
 Records are implemented as immutable lists of pairs, aka. association lists or alists; and written as is to disk.
-This means that any readable/writeable value will do as field value, and that the log is human readable as well as easy to process programatically.
+This means that any readable/writeable value will do as field value, and that table logs are human readable as well as easy to process programatically.

 ```
 ("ben_dover")((WHIRLOG::PASSWORD . "badum") (WHIRLOG::USERNAME . "ben_dover"))